Ptujec/LaunchBar/Scan-QR-Code/README.md

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

 This is a simple action that lets you scan QR codes.
+The action will send a notification that, depending on the QR code content, is clickable.

 Launching the action will bring up [the standard screenshot UI](https://support.apple.com/en-us/102646#portion).

 <img src="01.jpg" width="205"/>